awsdocs/amazon-aurora-user-guide/doc_source/postgresql-kerberos.md

 You can also access credentials from your own on\-premises Microsoft Active Directory\.
 To do so you create a trusting domain relationship so that the AWS Managed Microsoft AD directory trusts your on\-premises Microsoft Active Directory\.
 In this way, your users can access your PostgreSQL clusters with the same Windows single sign\-on \(SSO\) experience as when they access workloads in your on\-premises network\.

 Kerberos provides a different authentication method than AWS Identity and Access Management \(IAM\)\.
 A database can use either Kerberos or IAM authentication but not both\.
-For more information about IAM authentication, see [IAM Database Authentication](UsingWithRDS.IAMDBAuth.md)\.
+For more information about IAM authentication, see [IAM database authentication](UsingWithRDS.IAMDBAuth.md)\.

 Amazon Aurora supports Kerberos authentication for PostgreSQL DB clusters in the following AWS Regions:
 + US East \(Ohio\)